Do you supply written quotations?

 Do you have references?

-Yes, we can supply you with at least two references with our quotation for you to contact if you feel it necessary.
+Yes, we can supply you with at least two references with our quotation for you to contact.

 Do you have insurance?